25 February 2016, Kingston, CA

 Indeed, this author has often heard ‘Stalinist’ used to describe the new world the Australian defence and academic communities face.

 One can’t help but wonder how completely tone deaf the Australian government must be to ignore these complaints.
-It is really starting to look like at this point as if either the Australian government is totally inept or is using DTCA as a vehicle intentionally manufactured by the Australian government by which it can intimidate and silence researchers whose work they find inconvenient.
+It is really starting to look like at this point as if either the Australian government is totally inept or is using DTCA as a vehicle, intentionally manufactured by the Australian government, by which it can intimidate and silence researchers whose work they find inconvenient.

 Experts from not only inside Australia but around the world have condemned the laws imploring the government to rethink the act, going so far as initiating several petitions.
 The International Association for Cryptologic Research petition alone has garnered the support of over 200 world experts.
 Civil Liberties Australia has a petition of their own supported by some of Australia’s top academics.

-Playing the stupid card here this author would point out that Australia already has espionage laws, for example, part VII: Official Secrets and Unlawful Soundings in the Criminal Act of 1914, not to mention a host of anti-terror laws which could serve the same purpose that is behind the spirit of the DTCA with, or perhaps even without, amendment leaving one to wonder why there was a need to bring forward this legislation in the first place.
+Playing the stupid card here this author would point out that Australia already has espionage laws, for example, part VII: Official Secrets and Unlawful Soundings in the Criminal Act of 1914, not to mention a host of anti-terror laws which could serve the same purpose as that which is behind the spirit of the DTCA with, or perhaps even without, amendment leaving one to wonder why there was a need to bring forward this legislation in the first place.

-One major issue with the Australian government’s regulation is that unlike the US ITAR system which provides wide exclusions for “fundamental” research Australia’s DTCA does not possess such exemptions.
+One major issue with the Australian government’s regulation is that unlike the US ITAR system, which provides wide exclusions for “fundamental” research, Australia’s DTCA does not possess such exemptions.
 This threatens to cast a net so wide as to cripple the Australian economy.
 Both industry and academia are set to suffer from the Australian government’s lack of foresight or even simple referencing of similar legislation passed by their partner countries.